Analysis | Trump Tariff Paradox Glimpsed in China’s Abyss

 Data out Thursday came in unexpectedly weak, with retail sales rising at their slowest annual pace since the 2003 SARS outbreak and fixed-asset investment putting in its worst performance since 1999.

 It’s tempting to regard that as evidence the economy is on its knees, and susceptible to some strong-arming from Washington.
-President Donald Trump plans to announce Friday a final list of tariff targets, promising a very strong clampdown on trade “over the next couple of weeks” in an interview with Fox News that aired Wednesday.
+President Donald Trump will announce tariffs on Chinese goods worth about $50 billion, a person familiar with the matter told Justin Sink of Bloomberg News late Thursday U.S. time.

 Such a sanguine attitude would be mistaken.